-You might have noticed that this is recipe used half a dozen egg yolks.
-The egg whites were used to starch the habits of monks and nuns and the left over yolks found its way into pastries and cakes.
-You won’t find me using egg whites to starch clothes.
-Egg whites are such potent wonderful source of protein and there are so many ways to use the them – omelettes, macaroons, meringues whatever you fancy.
+That was then, you won’t find me using the left over egg whites to starch clothes.
+Whites are such potent wonderful source of protein and there are so many ways to use the them – omelettes, macaroons, meringues whatever you fancy.
 Even in this recipe you can add up to 2 whole eggs and use the remaining yolks, the pastry will be a little less rich, but still delicious.

 Mix 1/4 C milk with the cornstarch and set aside.
 Take the remaining milk , sugar a pinch of salt and the cinnamon stick in a medium sauce pan .
 Bring to boil over medium heat .

 Beat the egg yolks lightly in a cup.
 To this pour a little of the hot cinnamon milk, about 1/4 C, while whisking the egg mixture constantly.
 This warms up the egg mix without curdling the egg.
 Return the saucepan to the stove over low heat.
 Slowly pour the corn starch mixture followed by the yolk mixture to the hot milk.
 Keep stirring the milk to prevent lumps from forming .

 Keep the flame on medium to low setting and cook the custard till it thickens.
 As it gets cooked the cornstarch reachs its full thickening power and the custard visibly thickens.
 Remove from the heat and mix in the vanilla extract once the custard has thickened.
 Do not let the mix come to a boil .